karmaniverous/stan/stan.project.md

 };
 ```

-- `includes` and `excludes` support:
-  - Plain strings are treated as root‑anchored path prefixes (POSIX style).
-  - Patterns containing glob metacharacters (e.g., `*`, `?`, `[]`, `{}`, `!`, `**`)
-    are treated as picomatch globs, evaluated relative to the repo root using
-    forward slashes.
-- Precedence: `includes` acts as an allow‑list and overrides `excludes`
+- `includes` and `excludes` support picomatch globs; includes override excludes.
-  (when provided, only included files are considered).
 - The output directory is excluded from archives unless `--combine` is used
   (in which case it is included and script outputs are not kept on disk).

 ## UX / Help

-- If no scripts are selected or created artifacts array is empty, print the
+- If no scripts are selected and no artifacts are created, print the
   available keys: `renderAvailableScriptsHelp(cwd)`.

 ## Testing (CLI / Commander specifics)

-- Use `exitOverride()` on root and subcommands to prevent `process.exit()`
+- Use `exitOverride()` on root and subcommands to prevent `process.exit()` during tests.
-  during tests and to swallow:
-  `commander.helpDisplayed`, `commander.unknownCommand`,
-  `commander.unknownOption`.
-- Prefer `parseAsync(argv, { from: 'user' })` in tests, passing only the user
-  tokens (not `node script`), or normalize argv accordingly.
+- Prefer `parseAsync(argv, { from: 'user' })` in tests or normalize argv accordingly.
-- Capture stdout/stderr to assert help and error messages; you may also
+- Capture stdout/stderr to assert help and error messages.
-  interrogate `command.helpInformation()` for static help text.
-- Use dynamic imports inside command actions so test doubles/mocks can be
+- Use dynamic imports inside command actions so test doubles/mocks can be applied.
-  applied before modules are loaded.
-- Avoid global `allowUnknownOption(true)` in production code; handle known
-  test harness noise with targeted normalization instead.

 ## Artifacts